SepehrRasouli/DigikalaWebScraper/README.md

-# DigikalaWebScarper
+# Digikala Web scarper
-Digikala Webscarper Connected to excel
+This digikala webscarper can scarpe Prices , Discount Values , Product Names and Stars.